Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Buffalo and its opponents have combined to score more than 50 points in four of nine games this season.
+- Buffalo's games this season have gone over 50 points four of nine times.

-- Indianapolis' games have gone over 50 points in four of 10 chances this season.
+- In 40% of Indianapolis' games this season (4/10), the teams combined to score more than Sunday's total of 50.

 - The combined points per game average of the two teams, 57.9, is 7.9 points greater than Sunday's over/under.

-- This contest's total is 12.0 points greater than the 38 these two squads combine to surrender per game this season.
+- This contest's over/under is 12.0 points above the 38 these two squads combine to allow per game this season.

-- Bills games have an average total of 49.3 points this season, 0.7 fewer than Sunday's over/under.
+- The Bills and their opponents score an average of 49.3 points per game, 0.7 fewer than Sunday's total.

 - In 2020, games involving the Colts have averaged a total of 46.5 points, 3.5 fewer than this game's set over/under.